 Doctor Killinger's fourth episode, The Doctor is Sin, makes a pretty persuasive argument that Rusty Venture himself is this.
 Killinger spends much of the episode giving Venture Industries "efficiency" training, with the true aim of turning Doctor Venture into a real, Guild-bonded supervilain.

-Carl anyone?
+From Yin Yang Yo!, Carl.
 The commercials for the next episode suggest he'll join the heroes so he can keep up with everyone else.

-Toad and the rest of the Brotherhood, at least by Season two.
+X-Men: Evolution: Toad and the rest of the Brotherhood, at least by Season two.
 At first, they were at least even with the X-Men, and were able to over power them in one episode, except for Toad.
 But slowly, each one got more and more Pathetic.
 Pietro became more cowardly, Blob became more dumb, and Avalanche went through massive character Derailment.
 In season 3, they were bested by only Two X-Men, one being the weakest member.
 It was why the Acolytes were introduced, who were definately not this.

 Usual, given that this is the reason why they're so popular, with people playing up the ineffectual sympathetic part, and ignoring the vilain part.